Alexandre78R/Alexandre78R/readme.md

     Don’t hesitate to explore my github to learn more about my projects !
 </p>

-> [!IMPORTANT]
-> Informtation : Some repositories are sorted by name, those which are not one of the keywords in this are just projects :

--  TEST-NAME_REPOSITORIES : This indicates that it is a test repository
--  MODEL-NAME_REPOSITORIES : This is a model repository of a simple application
--  SUPPORT-NAME_REPOSITORIES : Creation of workshops for beginners in development on different themes

-<h3>About Me</h3>

 - 🌱 I am developing my skills in Typescript and Docker while discovering the use of GitHub Actions.